-3.4 Summary Table: Public Scoping Comments
+Summary Table: Public Scoping Comments

 Table 9 provides a summary of the comments received during the scoping period.
 The summary table includes the main suggestions, issues, and concerns from public comments organized by topic (alternatives, authority, EIS general, environmental impacts, and mitigation).
-For the purposes of this table, comments were summarized together and identified as "Several" when more than one commenter expressed the same or similar concern.
-All comment documents received for the scoping period are included in Attachment J of this report.
+Comments were summarized together and identified as "General" when more than one commenter expressed the same or similar concern for the purposes of this table.
+All of the comment documents received for the scoping period are included in Appendix J of this report.

 Table 9.
-Public scoping comment summary.
+Public Scoping Comment Summary

-Commenter EIS Subject Comment Verbatim or Comment Summary Several Alternatives Operations and maintenance in the WVS need to be modified to protect the ESA-listed species.
-Several Alternatives Consider and evaluate alternatives that modify, reduce, or eliminate hydropower production.
-Several Alternatives Consider alternatives that modify dams not vital for flood control to operate as run-of-river or analyze the complete removal of these dams to support ESA-listed species.
-Several Alternatives Consider altering the rule curves to benefit needed flows for ESA-listed species while maintaining the primary authorized purpose of the WVS of flood control.
-Several Alternatives Consider alternatives that include both expedited, interim measures to aid in the survival of the ESA species in the near term as well as longer-term measures for structural and operational changes that will provide longer-term solutions that address fish passage solutions.
-Several Alternatives Consider action alternatives in subbasins that take into account drawdown for fish passage and temperature control structures and operations.
-Several Alternatives Consider measures to improve juvenile dam passage survival, including cost-effective options to meet downstream temperature and fish passage requirements, and opportunities to modify existing revetment to benefit floodplain function and improve juvenile fish productivity.
+Торіс Commenter Comment Alternatives General O&M in the WVS needs to be modified to protect the ESA-listed species.
+Environmental Impacts General Consider the impact of hatcheries on wild fish and the natural ecosystem with any proposed alternatives.
+Alternatives General Consider and evaluate alternatives that modify, reduce, or eliminate hydropower production.
+Alternatives General Consider alternatives that modify dams not vital for flood control to operate as run-of-river or analyze the complete removal of these dams to support ESA-listed species.

+Торіс Commenter Comment Alternatives General Consider altering the rule curves to benefit needed flows for ESA-listed species while maintaining the primary authorized purpose of the WVS of flood control.
+Alternatives General Consider alternatives that include both expedited, interim measures to aid in the survival of the ESA species in the near term, as well as longer-term measures for structural and operational changes that will provide longer-term solutions that address fish passage solutions.
+Alternatives General Consider action alternatives in sub basins that take into account drawdown for fish passage and temperature control structures and operations.
+Alternatives General Consider measures to improve juvenile dam passage survival, including cost-effective options to meet downstream temperature and fish passage requirements, opportunities to modify existing revetment to benefit floodplain function and improve juvenile fish productivity.
 Consider adaptive management options if proposed actions do not meet intended conservation goals.
-Several Alternatives Consider measures to reduce total dissolved gas levels.
-Several Alternatives Need to maintain the system for flood control and irrigation storage.
-Concerns regarding water availability for agricultural livelihoods.
-Several Alternatives Need to develop process for USACE to work with landowners when a revetment fails to determine if alternatives to replacement/reinforcement exist.
-Several Alternatives During the fall drawdown, consider ways to optimize flows for boating and whitewater paddling.
+Alternatives General Consider measures to reduce total dissolved gas levels.